Seeed-Studio/wiki-documents/docs/Gear_Stepper_Motor_Driver_Pack.md

 !!!Caution
-    The platforms mentioned above as supported is/are an indication of the module's hardware or theoritical compatibility.
+    The platforms mentioned above as supported is/are an indication of the module's software or theoritical compatibility.
 We only provide software library or code examples for Arduino platform in most cases.
 It is not possible to provide software library / demo code for all possible MCU platforms.
 Hence, users have to write their own software library.